Update: December 2024

 b) UK National: Contributions After BREXIT

-UK NATIONALS: BREXIT does not make you eligible for a refund if you worked in Germany after 2021.
+UK NATIONALS: BREXIT makes you eligible for a refund if you only started to contribute to any pension system after BREXIT.

 c) Contracting State National (Non-UK) Residing in the UK

-If you are a non-UK contracting state national and you worked in Germany before or after Brexit currently residing in the UK you are given the right to pay vonluntary contribution to the German pension scheme.
-The old regulations are upheld also after Brexit.
-You cannot claim a refund until you either reach the German age of retirement or leave the UK for a non-EU/UK country.
+If you are a non-UK contracting state national and you worked in Germany, any other EU country, or the UK before Brexit and you currently live in the UK you are given the right to pay vonluntary contribution to the German pension scheme and you cannot claim a refund.
+Yet, have you only started to contribute to a mandatory pension system in the EU/UK/Germany after BREXIT, you can claim a refund of your German pension contributions.

-Contracting State National Residing in the UK: Brexit has not made you eligible for a refund
+Contracting State National Residing in the UK: BREXIT made you eligible for a refund if you started contributing in the EU/UK after BREXIT.

 d) Non-Contracting State National Residing in the UK

-If you are a national of a non-contracting state currently residing in the UK you are given the right to pay vonluntary contribution to the German pension scheme.
-The old regulations are upheld also after Brexit.
-You cannot claim a refund until you either reach the German age of retirement or leave the UK for a non-EU/UK country.
+If you are a national of a non-contracting state who lives in the UK and you worked in the EU/UK before BREXIT, you are given the right to pay vonluntary contribution to the German pension scheme and cannot claim a refund before you leave the UK or reach the retirement age of Germany.
+Yet, have you not paid contirbutions in the EU/UK before BREXIT, you can claim a refund of your German pension contributions.

 Comments